ed-donner/choose_llm/README.md

 ### Alternative set up instructions if you're having problems

-If you have an issues with the setup instructions, it might be that you have an older Python version on your platform.
+If you have an issues with the setup instructions, it might be that you have an older Python version on your box.
 Use these alternative instructions:

 1. Install Anaconda